Is CeraVe worth it editorial flat lay — skincare bottles in clinical white on pale marble

 Best for: normal, combination, and oily skin; anyone who wants a one-step morning routine.
 Note: SPF 30 is the minimum recommended for daily use -- upgrade to SPF 50 for beach or extended outdoor exposure.

 Encapsulated retinol + ceramides + niacinamide in one of the most beginner-friendly retinol products available.
-The encapsulation matters: it slows retinol release, which dramatically reduces the peeling, redness, and irritation that drives most beginners off retinol in the first two weeks.
-The niacinamide adds a calming effect on top of that.
-For anyone who has tried retinol before and given up due to irritation, this is the version to retry.
+The encapsulation matters: it slows retinol release, which can make the adjustment period feel gentler than stronger-feeling retinol formulas.
+The niacinamide adds barrier-supporting context on top of that.
+For anyone who has tried retinol before and given up due to irritation, this is a lower-drama version to consider retrying.
 At $18, it's an excellent price for an encapsulated retinol with a properly formulated supporting cast.

 Best for: retinol beginners, sensitive skin; building tolerance before moving to higher-concentration retinoids.

-Petrolatum-based barrier ointment that is excellent for very dry patches, cracked lips, and protecting damaged skin.
+Petrolatum-based barrier ointment that is useful for very dry patches, cracked-feeling lips, and occlusive moisture sealing.
 A staple for slugging -- applying an occlusive as the last PM step to seal in everything underneath.
 Petrolatum is one of the most effective and well-studied moisturizing ingredients in dermatology.
 The CeraVe Healing Ointment is simply a very good, affordable version of it with ceramides added.
-Cracked heels, lip repair, post-procedure skin protection -- this handles all of it.
+For post-procedure aftercare, open skin, burns, infection, or persistent cracking, follow clinician instructions rather than a shopping-guide recommendation.

-Best for: very dry skin, cracked heels, lip repair, slugging as the final PM step.
+Best for: very dry skin, cracked-feeling heels, lip moisture sealing, slugging as the final PM step.

 CeraVe Eye Repair Cream (~$15) Conditional